winitzki/scall/tutorial/programming_dhall.md

 So, the type expression `∀(A : Type) → A` is equivalent to `< >` and can be used equally well to denote the void type.

 Because any Dhall expression is fully parametrically polymorphic, parametricity arguments will apply to all Dhall code.
-See the Appendix "Parametricity and Naturality" for more details.
+See the Appendix "Naturality and parametricity" for more details.

 One use case for the void type is to provide a "TODO" functionality.
 While writing Dhall code, we may want to leave a certain value temporarily unimplemented.